How to Host Multiple Go Lang Web Apps on a VPS

 |

-Later on, we will build our Go web app and place the binary at /usr/local/bin/foobar
+Later on, we will build our Go web app and place the binary at /usr/local/bin/foobar.

-to the Go app so it knows which port to start the server on.
+We are passing the flag --port=8898 to the Go app so it knows which port to start the server on.

-service control script executable.
+Make thefoobar service control script executable.

 |